goblinchess/GoblinChessChromiaBackend/README.md

 - An editor with a Rell plugin is nice (Rell version 0.14.2 or higher), unless you like to read code in black-n-white?

 For how to setup your environment you can visit: https://docs.chromia.com/ .
-You can also watch my videos explaining how I did it for this game: https://www.youtube.com/@GoblinChess_Olle
+You can also watch videos explaining how we did it for this game: https://www.youtube.com/@GoblinChess_Olle